Who We Are

-The Association of College & Research Libraries, a division of the American Libraries Association, defines information literacy as “a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”1 Faculty in Reference, Instruction, and Outreach follow this definition and the ACRL information literacy framework in designing classroom curriculum.
+The Association of College & Research Libraries, a division of the American Libraries Association, defines information literacy as “a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”1 Faculty in Research, Instruction, and Outreach follow this definition and the ACRL information literacy framework in designing classroom curriculum.

 Information Literacy Curricula

 Samples of assignments and curricula authored and co-authored by faculty at the Meriam Library are available for download: Library Curricula.

 Faculty at Meriam Library work with instructors to infuse information literacy and library research concepts into courses across the campus.

 Library faculty can assist with:

 - Creating exercises and assignment in information literacy